pclambert/website/content/software/stcrprep/nonparametriccif.md

 Alternatively, `sts gen` can be used to generate the cause-specific CIF and this can be plotted with appropriate if statements to control the maximum follow-up time for each line.

 It is also possible to list the CIF at specific time points using `sts list`.
+For example, the cause-specific CIF at 1 and 5 years by risk group and for each cause can be obtained as follows,

 ```stata
 . sts list, at(1 5) failure by(failcode score)